frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 The field contains a time without a date.

-Supported formats:
+**Native Representaiton**

+If supported, values `MUST` be natively represented by a data format.
+If not supported, values `MUST` be represented as strings in one of the following formats:

-- **default**: If [native representation](../glossary/#native-representation) is a string, `MUST` be `hh:mm:ss` e.g. `15:00:00`
+- **default**: values `MUST` be `hh:mm:ss` e.g. `15:00:00`
 - **\<PATTERN\>**: The same as for `datetime`
 - **any**: The same as for `datetime`

 ### `year`

+A calendar year.

+**Native Representaiton**

-A calendar year as per [XMLSchema `gYear`](https://www.w3.org/TR/xmlschema-2/#gYear).
-Usual [native representation](../glossary/#native-representation) representation as a string is `YYYY`.
-There are no format options.
+If supported, values `MUST` be natively represented by a data format.
+If not supported, values `MUST` be represented as strings as per [XMLSchema `gYear`](https://www.w3.org/TR/xmlschema-2/#gYear).
+Usual representation as a string is `YYYY`.

 ### `yearmonth`

+A specific month in a specific year.

+**Native Representaiton**

-A specific month in a specific year as per [XMLSchema `gYearMonth`](https://www.w3.org/TR/xmlschema-2/#gYearMonth).
-Usual [native representation](../glossary/#native-representation) as a string is `YYYY-MM`.
-There are no format options.
+If supported, values `MUST` be natively represented by a data format.
+If not supported, values `MUST` be represented as strings as per [XMLSchema `gYearMonth`](https://www.w3.org/TR/xmlschema-2/#gYearMonth).
+Usual representation as a string is `YYYY-MM`.

 ### `duration`

 A duration of time.

+**Native Representaiton**

+If supported, values `MUST` be natively represented by a data format.
+If not supported, values `MUST` be represented as strings following the rules below.

 We follow the definition of [XML Schema duration datatype](http://www.w3.org/TR/xmlschema-2/#duration) directly and that definition is implicitly inlined here.

-If [native representation](../glossary/#native-representation) is a string, the duration is the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) extended format `PnYnMnDTnHnMnS`, where `nY` represents the number of years, `nM` the number of months, `nD` the number of days, `T` is the date/time separator, `nH` the number of hours, `nM` the number of minutes and `nS` the number of seconds.
+The duration is the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) extended format `PnYnMnDTnHnMnS`, where `nY` represents the number of years, `nM` the number of months, `nD` the number of days, `T` is the date/time separator, `nH` the number of hours, `nM` the number of minutes and `nS` the number of seconds.
 The number of seconds can include decimal digits to arbitrary precision.
 Date and time elements including their designator `MAY` be omitted if their value is zero, and lower order elements `MAY` also be omitted for reduced precision.

 ### `geopoint`

 The field contains data describing a geographic point.

-Supported formats:
+**Native Representaiton**

+If supported, values `MUST` be natively represented by a data format.
+If not supported, values `MUST` be represented as strings in one of the following formats:

 - **default**: A string of the pattern "lon, lat", where each value is a number, and `lon` is the longitude and `lat` is the latitude (note the space is optional after the `,`).
 E.g. `"90.50, 45.50"`.
 - **array**: A JSON array, or a string parsable as a JSON array, of exactly two items, where each item is a number, and the first item is `lon` and the second